Chu-Wx/Spam-Classificatoin-LSTM/README.md

 # Spam-Classificatoin-LSTM
-Project using LSTM model for spam classification
+Project using BiLSTM model for spam classification